 - Food – lots.
 For your team and for you.
 Don’t underestimate how much you’ll need.

 - Gear – socks etc. Make sure you pack what they and you will need.
 It will get cold at night.

 - Medications – Anti-flams, plasters, strapping tape, pain killers (think blisters).

 - Things to do – magazines, books, cards, games and costumes to keep you entertained.

 - Juice for your phone, torch and the car!

 - Plan – Check, check and check again.
 Shops are not open at 4am!

-- Don’t buy plastic water bottles.
-Invest in a camel pack and refill from our mains tap stands at each checkpoint.
+Invest in a hydration pack or a stainless steel water bottle and refill from our mains tap stands at each checkpoint.
+Don’t buy plastic water bottles.

 We are teaming up with local residents and businesses in the Taupo region to get involved and proactively “switch off” for the 36 hours of Oxfam Trailwalker to reduce carbon emissions.
 Switch everything off at the wall before you hit the 100km trail.
 Know a business in Taupo?
 Ask them to join our switch off campaign!

 “Pack it in, pack it out”.
 We all love the great outdoors and we all want to keep it great.
 Anything you take into the trail should be taken out.
 Lead by example.
 Pick up any rubbish you see not just your own.
 Equally, leave what you find (that’s natural anyway) – the next people also want to enjoy nature’s mysteries.

 We have a sustainability award.
 Think you’ve got what it takes?
 Implement our tips and any of your own and you could be in the running to be the ‘Most Environmentally Sustainable Team and Support Crew’.